bkhurley/getting_and_cleaning_data_project/README.md

 # Getting and Cleaning Data Project

-The Human Activity Recognition data set was collected from the accelerometers from the Samsung Galaxy S smartphone while 30 participants carried out activities of daily living.
+The goal of this project was to clean the Human Activity Recognition (HAR) data set.
+The HAR data were collected from the accelerometers from the Samsung Galaxy S smartphone while 30 participants carried out activities of daily living.
 A full description is available at the site where the data were obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-In the current project, the HAR data set was retrieved and cleaned to make a single, tidy data set.

 ## File descriptions
 This repository contains the following files: